 We are required to prepare our consolidated financial statements in accordance with generally accepted accounting principles in the United States of America, which may change periodically.
 From time to time, we are required to adopt new or revised accounting standards issued by recognized authoritative bodies, including the Financial Accounting Standards Board and the Securities and Exchange Commission.
 A change in accounting standards or practices may adversely affect our reported financial results or the way we conduct our business.
-It may also require changes to the current accounting standards or practices may require us to enhance our internal accounting systems and processes, as well as our internal control over financial reporting.
+It may also require changes to the current accounting treatment of certain transactions and the way they are reported in our financial statements.
+Additionally, such a change in accounting standards or practices may require us to enhance our internal accounting systems and processes, as well as our internal control over financial reporting.